bitcoin-s/bitcoin-s/docs/testkit/testkit.md

 title: Testkit
 ---

-## Philosphy of testkit
+## Philosphy of Testkit

-The high level of of the bitcoin-s testkit is to mimic provide functionality to test 3rd party applications.
+The high level of of the bitcoin-s testkit is to mimic and provide functionality to test 3rd party applications.

 There are other examples of these in the Scala ecosystem like the `akka-testkit` and `slick-testkit`.